jakobrunge/tigramite_old/README.md

 ## Usage

 Edit one of the tigramite_analysis_*.py template files to load your data and choose parameters.
 Also create a folder for your results (the default folder is 'test/').
+The comments in the file explain all the parameters.
 Then run as

 $ python tigramite_analysis_template_beta.py